 When you are polite and courteous, display good manners, people automatically respond to you better.
 For instance, when you say something to a person with a smile, you can expect a smile in return or at least a good response.
 People are less inclined to be hostile to someone who’s smiling at them, right?

-So the best way you can be polite is with a SMILE!
+So the best way to be polite is with a SMILE!

 Another way of showcasing your social etiquette skills is by being gentle and not being too forceful, insistent or argumentative.